gridiron-zone/huddle/docs/docs/03-fullnode/02-setup.md

 ## 8. (Optional) Change your database backend

-If you would like to run your node using [Facebook's RocksDB](https://github.com/facebook/rocksdb) as the database backend, and you have correctly built the Desmos binaries to work with it following the instructions at [point 1](#1-build-the-software), there is one more thing you need to do.
+If you would like to run your node using [Facebook's RocksDB](https://github.com/facebook/rocksdb) as the database backend, and you have correctly built the Huddle binaries to work with it following the instructions at [point 1](#1-build-the-software), there is one more thing you need to do.

 In order to tell Tendermint to use RocksDB as its database backend engine, you are required to change the following like